gouldsonium/the-modding-bungalo/_lists/ghoulified/index.md

 has_toc: true # toc stands for table of content
 ---
 ![Image]({{ site.baseurl }}/assets/ghoulified/logo.png)
 Beautiful Graphics and 3BFTweaks gameplay.
-Ghoulified Reality is a modlist for The Elder Scrolls V: Skyrim Special Edition that focuses on completely overhauling the game's visuals and gameplay to create a more challenging and immersive experience.
+Ghoulified Reality is a hardcore perma-death focused modlist for The Elder Scrolls V: Skyrim Special Edition that focuses on completely overhauling the game's visuals and gameplay to create a more challenging and immersive experience.

 **Made by Ghoulifed**